KridaCreations/loading_screen_system/README.md

 # loading_screen_system
-a system to implement loading screen in godot game engine
+a system to implement loading screen in godot game engine made in GODOT version 3.2.2

 GETTING A BLACK SCREEN WHEN YOUR SCREEN IS LOADED!!!!!!